sap-linuxlab/ansible.playbooks_for_sap/docs/README.md

     - IBM Cloud, IBM Power: `cnp-2x32`
     - Microsoft Azure: `Standard_D16s_v5` _(lowest certified 16 vCPU uses 64 GB DRAM)_

+> Note: See below for default swap sizes, with refereence to SAP Note 1597355 - Swap-space recommendation for Linux.
+> - For SAP HANA, swap is 2GiB.
+> - For SAP NetWeaver, swap is 64GiB.
+> - For SAP AnyDB, IBM Db2 swap is 128GiB (minimum) else swap is 96GiB.
+> - For Sandbox (OneHost DB and NWAS), swap is 96GiB.

 It is easily possible to extend each Ansible Playbook for SAP with additional host specifications, such as:

 | Host Specification Plan | SAP Solution Scenarios applicable |